DkodaLabs/wasabi/README.md

 ## 2. Setup

-- Make a copy of ``.env example`` and rename it into ``.env``
-- Open the .env and fill up the given variables.
 - You can get your [Nownodes](https://nownodes.io/) or [Tatum](https://tatum.io/) API's from their website.
-- The mnemonics from the .env will be used for truffle console and creating local development blockchain using ganache.

 ## 3. Running Tests
 - Once you have completed all the steps from the [setup section](./README.md#2-setup), go ahead and install the rest of the dependencies.